logrusorgru/gopb3any/README.md

 gopb3any
 ========

-Example how to use protocol buffers v3.0.0-alpha-2 Any type in golangre
+Example how to use protocol buffers v3.0.0-alpha-2 Any type in golang

 ### Project tree